What Is Reverse Osmosis? Everything You Need To Know

 How Does Reverse Osmosis Work?

 Unlike osmosis, which is passive and can happen automatically, reverse osmosis requires an external force or pressure.
-This means that it likely doesn’t happen in nature and is generally only used in reverse osmosis water filtration systems.
+This means that it likely doesn’t exist in nature and is generally only used in reverse osmosis water filtration systems.

 Let’s take a closer look at the RO process: